bps-github7/bps-github7/README.md

 - Social Media & Politics
 - Censorship in Higher Education
 - Sociology of Group Deviance
-- Serious, directed critique of postmodernism, activism as education, cultural marxism and critical race theory
 # 💞️ I’m looking for:
 1) Experience- looking for pro-bono projects & vollunteer IT work
 2) Full time work: looking to break into the tech industry, to turn job a job opprotunity into a impact driven, highly specialized career.